 We serve students who come to us with different backgrounds and experiences in life.
 We must recognize and celebrate their diverse backgrounds, help create equitable educational outcomes for them and provide an inclusive environment so that their voices and perspectives are honored.
-If this is to happen in a meaningful and authentic way, we must simultaneously do the same work within our own CIS team, applying these values and practices in our own day-to-day work, so that we can truly serve students from a place of respect and ensure that they have opportunities to thrive.
+If this is to happen in a meaningful and authentic way, we must simultaneously do the same work within our own CIS team.
+We must apply these values and practices in our own day-to-day work, so that we can truly serve students from a place of respect, and ensure that they have opportunities to thrive.

 Our commitment to diversity, equity, and inclusion must lead everything we do.
-Our mission cannot be achieved without it, therefore we are dedicated to a steady journey of constant learning consisting of openness, discovery, and intentionality.
+Our mission cannot be achieved without it, therefore we are dedicated to a steady journey of constant learning which consists of openness, discovery, and intentionality.